LOUVA A DEUS !!! (praying Mantis)

 ViLlaGe pArTiEs...

-I wish we could do something here to really promote our traditional culture... there's so much richness in each district of Portugal... so many traditional handicraft and knowledge being lost... so many good artists which are mostly ignored...
+I wish we could do something here to really promote the more traditional culture... there's so much richness in each district of Portugal... so many traditional crafts and knowledge being lost... so many good artists which are mostly ignored...

-here goes a song I like from Zeca Afonso...
+here is a song I like from Zeca Afonso...

 "Quando a corja topa da janela